Morzomb/All-jellyfin-media-server/README.md

 ## NVIDIA

 For my server, it has an NVIDIA GeForce 1060 Graphics Card.
 The installed OS is Proxmox 8.1.10 based on Debian 12.
+If you need to check [compatibility.](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new)

 1. Your `/etc/apt/sources.list` should look like this: